livingstonb/Continuous_Time_HA/readme.md

 # HACTLib

 ## Summary
 HACTLib is a library of functions and classes designed to allow for the creation of a heterogenous agent continuous time model.
+The *Model* class utilizes most of the library objects and the source code for *Model* can be used as a guideline for how the different model objects can be used together.
+Details omitted in this document can for most classes can be found in comments written in the source code, which can often be viewed directly in MATLAB with the `help` command.
 The main components of the library are the following:

 * The Params class, used to store model parameters.